 National Biodiversity Action Plan This Action Plan sets out an integrated strategy for collective delivery of the potential benefits of bioenergy resources across the agriculture, enterprise, transport, environment and energy sectors.
-Includes detailed actions for the electricity sector, transport fuel sector, heat sector, research and development sector. not applicable To cumulatively contribute towards - in combination with other users and bodies - the achievement of the objectives of the regulatory framework for environmental protection and management Flood Risk Management Plans arising from National Catchment Flood Risk Assessment and Management Programme (draft/in preparation) The national Catchment Flood Risk Assessment and Management (CFRAM) programme commenced in Ireland in 2011 and is being overseen by the Office of Public Works.
+Includes detailed actions for the electricity sector, transport fuel sector, heat sector, research and development sector. not applicable To cumulatively contribute towards - in combination with other users and bodies - the achievement of the objectives of the regulatory framework for environmental protection and management Flood Risk Management Plans arising from National Catchment Flood Risk Assessment and South Eastern CFRAMS (in preparation) The national Catchment Flood Risk Assessment and Management (CFRAM) programme commenced in Ireland in 2011 and is being overseen by the Office of Public Works.
 The CFRAM Programme is intended to deliver on core components of the National Flood Policy, adopted in 2004, and on the requirements of the EU Floods Directive.
 CFRAM Studies are being undertaken for all River Basin Districts.
 The studies are focusing on areas known to have experienced flooding in the past and areas that may be subject to flooding in the future either due to development pressures or climate change.
 In 2014, draft Flood Maps will be published.
 The final output from the studies will be CFRAM Plans, to be published in or after 2016.
 The Plans will define the current and future flood risk in the River Basin Districts and set out how this risk can be managed. not applicable To cumulatively contribute towards - in combination with other users and bodies - the achievement of the objectives of the regulatory framework for environmental protection and management Food Harvest 2020 Sets out a vision and recommendations for the agri-food industry based on factual information, figures and trends in order to allow for further productivity, prosperity and sustainability within this sector.
-Seeks for the improvement of all agricultural sectors at all levels in terms of sustainability, environmental consideration and marketing development. not applicable To cumulatively contribute towards - in combination with other users and bodies - the achievement of the objectives of the regulatory framework for environmental protection and management Regional and Inter-County Plan / Programme / Guidelines High Level Aim/ Purpose/ Objective Lower level relevant objectives , actions etc. Relevant legislation in Ireland Relevance to the CDP Regional Planning Guidelines for the South East Region 2010 -2022 The Guidelines provide a planning framework for the future physical, economic and social development of the South East Region which includes County Wexford Aim to give regional effect to the National Spatial Strategy Guide the Development Plans and lower tier plans of planning authorities Requirement of the Planning and Development Act (2000), as amended To cumulatively contribute towards - in combination with other users and bodies - the achievement of the objectives of the regulatory framework for environmental protection and management
+Seeks for the improvement of all agricultural sectors at all levels in terms of sustainability, environmental consideration and marketing development. not applicable To cumulatively contribute towards - in combination with other users and bodies - the achievement of the objectives of the regulatory framework for environmental protection and management Regional and Inter-Co Lavora laval relevant abjectives antique etc Delevent le vieletien Deleveres to the CDD Plan / Programme / Guidelines High Level Aim/ Purpose/ Objective Lower level relevant objectives , actions etc. Relevant legislation in Ireland Relevance to the CDP Regional Planning Guidelines for the South East Region 2010 -2022 (to be replaced by Regional Spatial and Economic Strategies (Regional Authorities) - in preparation) The Guidelines provide a planning framework for the future physical, economic and social development of the South East Region which includes County Wexford Aim to give regional effect to the National Spatial Strategy Guide the Development Plans and lower tier plans of planning authorities Requirement of the Planning and Development Act (2000), as amended To cumulatively contribute towards - in combination with other users and bodies - the achievement of the objectives of the regulatory framework for environmental protection and management